Black Fast: Romanian Orthodox Church

+Western Christianity

+In the denominations of Western Christianity, some Christians undertake the Black Fast during the 40 days of Lent, especially on Ash Wednesday (the first day of Lent) and Good Friday (in order to mark the crucifixion of Christ).
+In the 20th century, the Black Fast was done by Christians in Ireland on these days.
+Christians of the Indian subcontinent perform the Black Fast during Lent as well, especially on Ash Wednesday and Good Friday.

 Roman Catholicism

 The Black Fast was widely practiced by the faithful during the Lenten season by "kings and princes, clergy and laity, rich and poor".
 In addition, the Black Fast was kept on the days preceding one's ordination.
 When fasting today, Roman Catholics have the liberty to fast in this manner, or in the modern fashion in which a collation is permitted.

 Fasting rules were liberalised to avoid accidents due to weakness or lack of concentration in modern industrial jobs.
-For the same reason some soldiers in military orders like the Hospitaliers were historically exempt from the strict rule.
+For the same reason some soldiers in military orders like the Hospitallers were historically exempt from the strict rule.